14-Day Turkey And Greece Itinerary (Detailed Guide)

 Ancient city of Ephesus

-But your one night in Selçuk is actually all about visiting Ephesus, the ruins of what used to be the largest and most important city in the ancient Mediterranean world.
+But your one night in Selçuk is all about visiting Ephesus—one of the most important and best-preserved cities of the ancient Mediterranean world.

-You only have one day and a lot to see; you’re only a few minutes away from Ephesus, and you can easily get there via public transport.
+You have only one day and a lot to see; you’re only a few minutes away from Ephesus, and you can easily get there by public transport.
 So, arrive at your accommodation in the morning, freshen up, and hit the road because the sooner you get there, the quieter it’ll be.

 The Ephesus tour covers 415 hectares, and visitors can wander around from one site to the next, exploring the ancient ruins – you can also do a guided tour if you prefer.